linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Diamond Lecture Slides.md

 Extremely Rapid Growth!

-It crossed from being lightly regulated because assets were under  $100 bn to more stringently regulated after crossing$ 100bn
+It crossed from being lightly regulated because assets were under  \$100 bn to more stringently regulated after crossing\$ 100bn

 # Silicon Valley Bank